unby6/ttf-to-lua/README.md

 # .TTF to Lua
 This is a small (and rushed) program used to convert .ttf files to a code-readable lua(u) table.
-This project was primarily made to support my custom ROBLOX text rendering system
+This project was primarily made to support my custom ROBLOX text rendering system, please excuse if it's missing any important data.

 ## Installation
 Either: